The name Wing Tsun (Wing Chun/Ving Tsun)

 introduced into the system.
 Our 6 and a Half Point Long Pole form bears many

-striking similarities to the Baji Quan 6 Harmony Great Spear form, and the
+striking similarities to the Baji Quan 6 Harmony Great Spear form, the Shaolin spear form,

 interpretation of the "Snake & Crane" part of the story took on new meaning as I became a